anki-code/xonsh-cheatsheet/README.md

 ### 1. [Python and Subprocess](https://xon.sh/tutorial.html#python-mode-vs-subprocess-mode)

-The first thing you should remember that there is Python and subprocess commands:
+The first thing you should remember that the subprocess commands are not the calls of another shell (i.e. bash).
+The xonsh has it's own parser implementation for subprocess commands and this is the cause why the commands like `echo {1..5}` (brace expansion in bash) is not working and should be implemented using xonsh parser as a feature.
+Most of [bash features could be replaced by the Python alternatives](https://xon.sh/bash_to_xsh.html) and the example before will be solved by `echo @(range(1,6))`.
+Be calm and ready to the new Python-driven mindset.

 ```python
 echo -n Hello   # Subprocess command: running `echo` tool with two arguments: `-n` and `Hello`